-We are proud to announce that English Language Notes is moving to Duke University Press, its journals website, and the Project Muse, effective January 2018.
+ELN is delighted to announce that, as of the publication of our April 2018 issue, the stellar Duke University Press Journals has become the publisher of both print and online factions of our journal.
+As we continue with the transition to DUP, our digital content will be hosted by Duke UP digital journal platform and Project Muse.
 With this move, English Language Notes will become available online to approximately 1.5 million readers worldwide.
-The print version of the journal will be published by the stellar Duke University Press, with a dramatic makeover in formatting and cover art, and our publication schedule will change to an April/October calendar.
+The print version now boasts a dramatic makeover in formatting and cover art, and our publication schedule has changed to an April/October calendar.
 Finally, in 2019, watch for a new “Of Note” section that will showcase exciting new pathways and trends in methods, theories, scholarship, and creative work.

 As Itty Abraham notes, the term “security” is a “traveling signifier” that has “attached itself to every scale of human activity, from the individual to the international, even to outer space; from comestible (food security), natural (environmental security), financial (security/securities), and territorial (homeland security) to virtual (cyber security); to forms of community, from Social Security to collective security, which is the principle behind the United Nations.”